-- On gravel or earth roads on Site, the vehicles of the Contractor and his suppliers must not exceed a speed of 25 km/h. - On public roads adjacent to the Site vehicles will adhere to municipal and provincial traffic regulations. - Only approved access roads may be used. - All measures must be implemented to minimize impacts on local commuters e.g. limiting construction vehicles travelling on public roadways during the morning and late afternoon commute time and avoid using roads through densely populated built-up areas so as not to disturb existing retail and commercial operations. - Maintenance roads should not be widened into any riparian zones. - The collection of the hydrogen from the site must be executed by licensed trucks that adhere to the applicable norms and standards to transport hydrogen (hazardous material).
+- A Traffic Management Plan should be compiled for each site, with cognisance of vehicles entering and exiting the facility along major roads. - On public roads adjacent to the Site, vehicles will adhere to municipal and provincial traffic regulations. - Only approved access roads may be used. - All measures must be implemented to minimize impacts on local commuters e.g. limiting maintenance/service/operational vehicles travelling on public roadways during the morning and late afternoon commute time and avoid using roads through densely populated built-up areas so as not to disturb any existing retail and commercial operations.